 What is a cookie?

-The CRIF Hong Kong Limited website uses the following categories of cookie:
+The CRIF website uses the following categories of cookies:

-- Technical cookies: technical cookies are those used solely for the purposes of sending a communication on an electronic communications network, or to the extent strictly necessary for the service provider of the information company to provide a service explicitly requested by the subscriber or user.
-These can be divided into: navigation or session cookies, which ensure the normal navigation and use of the website, analytics cookies, treated as technical cookies where used directly by the website manager to gather information in aggregate form on the number of users and how they visit the site, and functionality cookies, which enable the user to navigate based on a series of selected criteria in order to improve the service provided to the user.
+- Technical cookies: technical cookies are those used solely for the purposes of sending a communication on an electronic communications network, or to the extent strictly necessary for the service provider of the information company to provide a service explicitly requested by the subscriber or visitor.
+These can be divided into: navigation or session cookies, which ensure the normal navigation and use of the website, analytics cookies, treated as technical cookies where used directly by the website manager to gather information in aggregate form on the number of visitors and how they visit the website, and functionality cookies, which enable the visitor to navigate based on a series of selected criteria in order to improve the service provided to the visitor.

-- Third party cookies: these are set by a website other than the one the user is actually visiting.
-While navigating the site, the user may also receive cookies sent from other websites or web servers (so-called "third parties"), which may contain certain elements (including, for example, images, maps, sounds, specific links to pages from other domains) present on the website the user is visiting.
+- Third-party cookies: these are set by a website other than the one the visitor is actually visiting.
+While navigating the website, the visitor may also receive cookies sent from other websites or web servers (so-called "third parties"), which may contain certain elements (including, for example, images, maps, sounds, specific links to pages from other domains) present on the website the visitor is visiting.

 Links to third party cookies